 Trees & Sidewalks Program

-In front of one-, two-, and three-family homes only (Tax Class 1), Parks’ sidewalk repair program can help repair severe sidewalk damage caused by tree and root growth.
+In front of one-, two-, and three-family homes not used for commercial purposes and occupied by the owner only (legally designated as NYC Tax Class 1), Parks’ sidewalk repair program can help repair severe sidewalk damage caused by root growth.
 Funding to this program is limited, and repairs are made based on the severity of damage.
 Parks can assist you and your contractor if you wish to repair the sidewalk yourself by requesting a free Root and Sidewalk Consultation.

 How to Sign up